stbenjam/ci-test-mapping/README.md

 The first stable ID a test has is the one that remains.
 Component owners are responsible for ensuring the `StableID` function in their component returns the same ID for all names of a given test.
-This can be done with a simple look-up map, see the networking component for an example.
+This can be done with a simple look-up map, see the monitoring component for an example.

 # Test Sources